microsoft/playwright/docs/src/mock-browser-js.md

 ---
-id: mock
+id: mock-browser-apis
-title: "Mock APIs"
+title: "Mock Browser APIs"
 ---

 Playwright provides native support for most of the browser features.
 However, there are some experimental APIs